bonsairobo/trashbot/README.md

 2. `install_deps.sh`
 3. `make`

-For the newly built modules to link with shared libraries, you must run `set_ld_path.sh` in each new shell.
+For the newly built modules to link with shared libraries, you must run `source set_ld_path.sh` in each new shell at the root of the source tree.